ARE 5.0 Multi-Exam Bundle

 I don’t believe that studying for one of these exams alone is the best path.
 Study for all the ones you have left, then take all within a few days of each other.
 I know this sounds frightening for some, but I think it offers the highest likelihood of passing in the fewest number of hours studying.

 The video bundle you get will include systems content, construction content, site content, and professional practice content.
-This totals approximately 32 hours of video, which should take you about 70 hours to complete, including the assignments that come with the course.
-(That number is for all the exams.
-If you only have one exam left, there may be as little as 7 hours of content to cover, which will take you about 14 hours.
-We’ll let you know which videos to focus on for each exam you take) You can watch as many times as you like in that multi-month window, and if you watch it twice, it’ll take you about 100 hours to complete.
+This totals approximately 35 hours of video, which should take you about 70 hours to complete, including the assignments that come with the course.
+(We’ll let you know which videos to prioritize for each exam you take.)
+You can watch as many times as you like in that multi-month window, and if you watch it twice, it’ll take you about 100 hours to complete.

 Know that you will not be able to share or copy this video.
 The license is only for one user on one computer.
 We customize each video with a watermark of your name (one frame only, in several different locations in the video, so too fast and too small to find it.)
 If you share the video, your credit card or Paypal account will be charged for each person you share it with, and each person they share it with, and so on.
 If you receive a bootlegged copy, let us know.
 We’ll give you half of the net legal damages we recover.
 We could not be more serious about this.

-0% of this course is simply tripod video of me giving a class.
+0% of this course is simply tripoded video of me giving a class.
 I’ve hired animators, a movie maker, an audio recording studio, and a video recording studio to make this the kind of thing I’d want to watch for that many hours.
-This summer we had 13 animators, two book editors, and an audio recording engineer working to make our new professional practice videos.
+This summer we had 13 animators, two book editors, and an audio recording engineer working to make new videos and a new book.
 I take production quality seriously.
 We don’t have anyone working as an office manager or as HR or as anything that doesn’t involve making new content or editing old content.

 Our annual marketing budget is zero.
 Our advertising budget is zero.
 Our outbound sales budget is zero.
 We are a word-of-mouth course and we put all of our time and resources back into making our course better.
 I’ve been an architecture professor for 16 years, so I have a content-first approach.
 Please search “Amber” on one of the forums to read what people say about this course.